Published at 2020, January 21th

 As usual (same with palm-oil, coffee or avocados), the high demand for a commodity ends up creating a monoculture to make crops more profitable.
 And it does not matter where or of which species, monocultures are hardly positive.
 In the short-term, they are economically interesting and allow for intensive productions that can supply many people.
 But in the medium-long term, it means less ecosystem resistance to plagues and soil depletion as the ground loses its variety of nutrients.

 In fact, since intensive almond cultures demand huge amounts of water and almond nuts usually have a larger water footprint compared to other kinds of milk.
 For instance, studies show almond milk spends almost 20 times more water than dairy milk (though the latter performs worse on GHG emissions).
 In fact, a recent study estimated the total water footprint for one California almond is on average 3.2 gallons (128L).
 Ultimately, the large concentration of these thirsty nuts contributes to the serious drought conditions the region of California is frequently facing.
+From this perspective, the production of almond milk can be considered harmful and bad for the environment.

 The Bad Environmental Impact Of Almond Milk Production